 New England custom design and couture gowns from Seams #Sponsors: Fashion#boston#corset#custom dress#handmade dress#massachusetts#wings September 4 2008 | Ariel arielmstallings This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 If your dream gown is gold lamé with a 12' train held by fairies with animatronic wings, Harper from Seams can make it!
 Specializing in corsets, Harper can also remake vintage and antique gowns.
 More info at seamstheshop.com.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dances in Seattle, WA.
+Fix Typo Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
+She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
+You can get to know her better on her Insta stories.
 PREVIOUS How to make photobooth save the date cards NEXT Non-matching bridesmaid dresses Show/Hide comments [ 3 ] wow, i seriously got chills when i saw the photos. i wish i was closer to MA!!
 Reply Ive seen SEAMS work in person and I can say no matter where you live, its worth the trip to collaborate with Harper on a dress.
 Her syles are stylish,innovative and better than anything I have ever seen out there.
 Makes me want to marry again JUST so I can wear a SEAMS dress…… Reply so glad I live near here… that's all I have to say!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.